 - Pulse flour, Parmesan, and salt in food processor until combined.
 While running the food processor, slowly pour in the water mixture and process until a shaggy ball forms, about 1 minute.

 - Dump the dough onto a floured work surface and quickly knead dough a few times until it comes together.
 Halve the dough.

-- Bake on the top rack until the crust and cheese are lightly golden, rotating halfway, about 10 minutes for cheese pizza and 12 minutes for pizza with additional toppings.
+- Bake on the top rack until the crust and cheese are lightly golden, about 10 minutes for cheese pizza and 12 minutes for pizza with additional toppings.
 Repeat with the remaining dough, then slice and serve.
 Leftover pizza will keep well in the refrigerator for about 4 days.

-Pizza stone option: This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one) instead of a baking sheet.
+Pizza stone option: This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one/affiliate link) instead of a baking sheet.
 I have always had good luck sliding the pizza with the parchment paper underneath onto the baking stone.
 The pizza will bake much faster on a hot surface, so keep an eye on it and reduce the cooking time accordingly.

-Grill option: I hear this dough works great on the grill.
+Grill option: This dough works great on the grill.
 Lay it carefully on the grates and avoid touching for the first minute of cooking.